thxrul/pyDo/README.md

 ## 👷️ Contributing

 This project is meant for learning and experimentation.
-Feel free to fork it and improve the code, add new features like:
+Planning to add new features like:

 * Task categories
 * Marking tasks as "done"